How Might We Statement

-- "Timeline of the progression of your face.” - Amanda B.
+“I would like to see a timeline of the progression of your face.” - Amanda B.

-- "Would like to be able to see product reviews of what other people are saying about products." - Michelle V.
+“I would like to be able to see product reviews of what other people are saying about products.” - Michelle V.

 From the feedback given, I realized that my hand-drawn UI seemed a bit bland and wasn’t very comprehensive.
 I wanted to fix that in my first digital version, while also giving more features related to the apps purpose to test out such as: